OCA/connector-magento/magentoerpconnect/doc/howto/configure_emails.rst

 If you want Magento to send email on thoses events.

-You can otherwise configure OpenERP to send e-mails.
+You can otherwise configure Odoo to send e-mails.